 Under the ETH Act, all EPFL professors, teachers, students and employees should be involved in preliminary decision-making processes and provide their input on the School’s governance system.
 This process of collecting comments and suggestions is the main function of the EPFL Assembly.

-Under the academic dialogue process, which takes place every year, the heads of EPFL schools and colleges inform EPFL’s management of their strategies and make degree-program-related requests, such as to hire additional professors, open new research facilities or set up new programs.
+Under the academic dialogue procedure, which takes place every year, the heads of EPFL Schools and Colleges inform EPFL Direction of their strategies and make degree-program-related requests, such as to hire additional professors, open new research facilities or set up new programs.
 The heads also provide progress updates and make suggestions for improvements.

-Under the dialogue process with the ETH Board, EPFL’s President and other members of EPFL’s management submit progress reports and discuss planned strategic developments.
+During the Dialogue Meeting with the ETH Board, EPFL’s President and other members of EPFL Direction submit progress reports and discuss planned strategic developments.

-Each section has an advisory board comprised of experts representing fields where its graduates are likely to work, whether in industry, academia or the public sector.
-The boards provide recommendations on the design and improvement of degree programs.
+Each Section has an advisory committee comprised of experts representing fields where its graduates are likely to work, whether in industry, academia or the public sector.
+The committees provide recommendations on the design and improvement of degree programs.

-Student representatives sit on the EPFL Assembly and play an important role in the School’s governance.
+Student representatives sit on the EPFL Assembly and play an important role in the governance.
 They take part in governance-related consultation procedures, for example.
-For matters related to degree programs, they provide feedback to the Section Directors’ Conference (CDS) and meet regularly with Educational Affairs and the Vice Presidents.
-Class delegates within each section help design and assess course curricula and provide input through surveys.
+For matters related to degree programs, they provide feedback to the Section Directors’ Conference (CDS) and meet regularly with different AVP.
+Class delegates within each Section help design and assess course curricula and provide input through surveys.

-EPFL holds bilateral meetings with the School’s main partner companies to determine how satisfied they are with the working relationship.
-These meetings are overseen by the VPI.
+EPFL holds bilateral meetings with the main partner companies to determine how satisfied they are with the working relationship.
+These meetings are chaired by the VPI.

 Interviews and feedback

-For new classes or classes for which there is insufficient feedback, the corresponding section asks students for a more in-depth evaluation through a questionnaire covering a variety of topics.
-This methodology was developed in association with EPFL’s Teaching Support Center.
+For new classes or classes for which there is negetive indicative feedback, the corresponding Section asks students for a more in-depth evaluation through a questionnaire covering a variety of topics.
+This methodology was developed in association with EPFL’s Teaching support center (CAPE).

 EPFL’s Career Center conducts a job placement survey of recent graduates through a questionnaire covering topics such as how long it took them to find a job, how many jobs they applied for and what their starting salaries were.
 The most recent survey was conducted in 2019; the report is available here (in French only).

-Every two years, a survey of students is conducted to gauge their level of satisfaction with the School’s services, in an effort to continuously improve them.
+Every two years, a survey of students is conducted to gauge their level of satisfaction with the EPFL services, in an effort to continuously improve them.
 The survey report is made available online.